bravolabs/bravo-fe/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Workflow

+- **Adding a New Feature**
+  - Create Component
+  - Define Route
+  - Create Action
+  - Create Reducer
+  - Add Reducer to Route Reducer
+  - Create Test Suite for Feature

+- **Create Pull Request**
+  - The PR title should concisely explain the change or addition and the description should clearly state what the PR is about in detail.

+- **Request a Review** from at least one team member.

+- **All CI status checks should be green**
+- **Review approval should have been submitted before merging**

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details